corda/corda-docs-portal/content/en/tools/archiving-service/archiving-release-notes.md

 * Previously, when creating a backup table, the Archive Service was creating a backup table index name greater than 30 characters.
 This caused problems with Oracle 11.
 This has now been resolved.

 * Previously, it was possible for the Archive Service `create-snapshot` command to fail when used with a Corda 4.11 node.
 This issue occurred when the node database was one of SQL Server, Oracle, or PostgreSQL, and the Archive Service was configured to use a backup schema.
 This issue has been resolved.

+* Fixed a regression in the Archive Service where `import-snapshot` would fail to import transactions if done immediately after a `delete-vault` operation.

 ### Archive Service 1.1